-It is the task of the filter to reduce this contamination to an acceptable level in order to protect the various components from excessive wear.
-It is necessary to use the correct grade of filter and a contamination indicator is required in order to check the efficiency of the filter.

-Systems are often flushed using economical filters before commissioning.

-Selection and positioning of the filter is largely based on the sensitivity to dirt of the hydraulic components in use.

-Dirt particles are measured in μm, the grade of filtration is indicated Grade of filtration accordingly.
-Distinction is made between:

-■ Absolute filter fineness

-indicates the largest particle able to pass through a filter;

-■ Nominal filter fineness

-particles of nominal pore size are arrested on passing through several times;

-■ Average pore size

-measurement of the average pore size for a filter medium as defined in the Gaussian process;

-■ ß-value

-indicates how many times more particles above a specific size are located in the filter intake than in the filter return;

-β{50} = 10 means that 10 x as many particles larger than 50 μ m are Example located in the filter intake than in the filter outlet.

-Proposed grade of filtration x in μ m, where β x = 100 Type of hydraulic system 1 - 2 To prevent the most fine degree of contamination in highly sensitive systems with an exceptionally high level of reliability; mainly used for aeronautics or laboratory conditions.
-2 - 5 Sensitive, powerful control and regulating systems in the high pressure range; frequently used for aeronautics, robots and machine tools.
+to protect the vari correct grade of fil efficiency of the fil commissioning. e filter to reduce this contamination to an acceptable level in order ous components from excessive wear.
+It is necessary to use the lter and a contamination indicator is required in order to check the lter.
+Systems are often flushed using economical filters before itioning of the filter is largely based on the sensitivity to dirt of the ents in use.
+Grade of filtration Dirt particles are measured in μm, the grade of filtration is indicated accordingly.
+Distinction is made between: Absolute filter fineness indicates the largest particle able to pass through a filter Nominal filter fineness particles of nominal pore size are arrested on passing through everal times Average pore size measurement of the average pore size for a filter medium as defined in the Gaussian process β-value indicates how many times more particles above a specific size are located in the filter intake than in the filter return Example $\beta{50}$ = 10 means that 10 x as many particles larger than 50 μm are located in the filter intake than in the filter outlet.
+Proposed grade of filtration x in $\mu$ m, where $\beta$ x = 100 Type of hydraulic system 1-2To prevent the most fine degree of contamination in highly sensi with an exceptionally high level of reliability; mainly used for aer laboratory conditions.
+2-5 Sensitive, powerful control and regulating systems in the high pressure range; frequently used for aeronautics, robots and machine tools.
 5 - 10 Expensive industrial hydraulic systems offering considerable operational reliability and a planned service life for individual components.
-10 - 20 General hydraulic and mobile hydraulic systems, average pressure and size.
-15 - 25 Systems for heavy industry or those with a limited service life.
-20 - 40 Low pressure systems with considerable play.
+10-20 General hydraulic and mobile hydraulic systems, average pressure and size.

+application